badgamerbad/stack-overflow/README.md

 - [x] - Typescript compiler in Angular
 - [ ] - Is it possible to use eslint with Angular-CLI
 - [x] - Why doesn't my page show me my '.wall' anymore after i clicked on the right “arrow”
-- [ ] - How to fetch all the documents of a collection and it's sub collection efficiently

 ### Inactive questions
 - [ ] - How to fetch firestore data via reference value in a key